gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

     - [x] `sizeof`

-      > It is a valid operator in C++ but not in java because size of everything is known at compile time and is not machine dependent.
+      > It is a valid operator in C++ but not in java because the size of everything is known at compile time and is not machine dependent.
     - [x] `<<<`

       > For left shifts there is no difference between shifting signed and unsigned values so there is only one leftshift `'<<'` in java.